AdrianMacovei/Youtube_downloader_GUI/README.md

 How to Install and Run the Application

-	This application can be downloaded on your PC on the youtube_downloader.exe file and after the new page opens click to download.
+	This application can be downloaded on your PC on the Youtube downloader (MP4 + MP3).exe file and after the new page opens click to download.
 After the download is finished it can be opened by double-clicking it.
 Sometimes can appear a blue color window because this application is not created under a license, so need to click More Info and after that Run Anyway.

 How to Use the Project